MarkBind/markbind-action/README.md

-# markbind-deploy-gh-pages
+# markbind-action

-Deploys your MarkBind site on push, using GitHub actions.
+A GitHub Action that builds and deploys your MarkBind site.

 ## How to use this action?

-Make sure that your markbind project is on the master branch.
+Make sure that your MarkBind project is on the master branch.

 1. On the top of your repo, click **Actions**
 2. Click **New workflow**